callumhackett/obsidian_polka_theme/README.md

 ## CSS Snippets

-To set your own accent color (or to apply other modifications):
+To set your own accent color:

-1. In a file explorer (not inside Obsidian), go to your main vault folder.
+1. In a file explorer (not Obsidian), go to your main vault folder.
 2. From there, go to the `/.obsidian/snippets` folder and create a `.css` file with any name.
-3. If you don't know CSS but want to replace the accent color, copy and paste the snippet below.
-Replace `.theme-dark` with `.theme-light` if you want to customize light mode, and replace the numbers with your preferred RGB color:
+3. Copy and paste the code below into your CSS file:
 ```
 .theme-dark {
     --accent-main: 225, 120, 255 !important;
 }
 ```
-4. If you're familiar with CSS, note that the RGB color in the snippet above is not enclosed in brackets.
+4. Replace the numbers with those of your preferred RGB color and, if you want to customize light mode, replace `.theme-dark` with `.theme-light` (if you're familiar with CSS, note that the color value is not enclosed in brackets).
 5. In your main Obsidian settings, go to `Appearance > CSS snippets` and enable your file.
 If you don't see it, click the reload icon and it should appear.

 ## Notes

 Some UI features and community plugins may use the accent color as defined in your user settings (`Appearance > Accent color`), rather than the accent color of the theme.
 To avoid clashes, you might want to change the color in your settings to match the theme accent.
-If you find a color clash like this, [let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) and I'll patch it.
-Using CSS snippets is strictly for dabblers and should not be required for a good user experience.
+If you find a color clash, [let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) and I'll patch it; using CSS snippets is strictly for dabblers and shouldn't be required for a good user experience.